Petite maternity clothes. Professional maternity wear for petites, including petite maternity dresses and petite maternity trousers.

 About the Author:

-Joy O’Renick is bio mama to two beautiful toddler boys, and adopted mama to an amazing 24-year-old son.
+Joy O’Renick is bio mama to two young boys, and adopted mama to an amazing adult son.
 She, her husband Miles, and their youngest sons live on a mini farm in Oregon where they grow food, play in the woods, and host board game nights.
 Joy is a longtime education leader who has worked in various communities from South Los Angeles to rural Oregon.
 Her experience as a working mom (and her struggles to get dressed for work during pregnancy & nursing!) led her to found MARION.
 She holds a Bachelor's degree in English and a Master's degree in Educational Leadership.
 She is a frequent contributing writer at Motherly

 Sources: